ivanrakonjac/IS2-ETF-DATA-WAREHOUSE/README.md

 # IS2 ETF DATA WAREHOUSE DESIGN

-- The complete assignment you can check in the 13M111IS2_domaci_22_23 file.
+- Complete assignment you can check in the 13M111IS2_domaci_22_23 file.

 - Tech stack requirements
     * MySQL Server